stephanleyherman/stephanleyherman/README.md

 ## General Outline

-  So for this project i thought i would just explain everything in general outline since it's not as long as the others.
+  So for this project i will just explain everything in general outline since it's not as long as the others.
   This project is small, it's just to show the concept of pathfinding in a tower defense game.
   For this one i followed a tutorial, the idea wasn't mine but this is one of the project that took me the longest and teaches me alot so i thought it's worth mentioning.